e-schultz/not-a-robot-vault/inbox/refactored/2021/03/2103170758 - Interviews - Don't Be Ableist.md

 If I'm having a bad mouth day during an interview, ouf.

-But, at the same time - I've done allot of [[Public Speaking]] and really enjoy it.
+But, at the same time - I've done allot of [[+ My Public Speaking]] and really enjoy it.

 When I've had the opportunity to travel to Barcelona to speak about [[How to create Vuetiful Data-Driven User Interface - JSCamp 2018]],  but I could still totally have an off day during an interview.